 During the pandemic, Google is adding two million new Meet users each day.

-Zoom is an enterprise video communications solution that's seen tremendous growth during the COVID 19 pandemic.
+Zoom is a video communications solution that's seen tremendous growth during the COVID 19 pandemic.
 It provides video conferencing services through its cloud-based platform and is used for team and company meetings, distance learning, and increasingly also for family gatherings.

 "Company meetings, family gatherings, and school were all made possible thanks to Zoom" - John Lilly.